kreiselman/Who-is-a-Friend/journal.md

 - We should use a logistic regression model instead of linear regression

 - Do the deep learning model - the keras default is ok as long as we explore it and play with the depth of it

+# 5/7 - Group Meeting
+Converted to a logistic regression model, trained using all features, started determining feature importance